TheOdinProject/curriculum/jobs_jobs_jobs/index.md

 Fit is actually the most important thing (for better or worse)

-### Handling an offer -- comp, negotiate, and get THREE
+### Handling an Offer

+Compensation?
+Negotiate.
+Get THREE.

 Companies will drag their feet because they can.
-You will drag your feet when you have multiple offer letters.
-Don't take it personally but do what you can to fight it off.
+You will drag your feet too when you have multiple offer letters.
+Don't take it personally but do what you can to fight it off when they do it.

 ## Alternate Paths